minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

      - Select the storage class and requested capacity associated to the PVC generated to support Prometheus.

    * - Storage Size
-     - Specify the amount of size of storage to make available for Prometheus.
+     - Specify the size of storage to make available for Prometheus.

    * - :guilabel:`SecurityContext`
-     - The MinIO Operator assigns this Security Context for the Prometheus pod
+     - The MinIO Operator assigns this Security Context for the Prometheus pod.

-       You can modify the Security Context to run the associated pod commands using a different User, Group, FsGroup, or FSGroupChangePolicy.
+       You can modify the Security Context to run the associated pod commands using a different ``User``, ``Group``, ``FsGroup``, or ``FSGroupChangePolicy``.
-       You can also direct the pod to not run commands as the Root user.
+       You can also direct the pod to not run commands as the ``Root`` user.

 .. _create-tenant-deploy-view-tenant: